 FOR IMMEDIATE RELEASE

 BECKLEY, W.Va.
-(September 14, 2020) – The Grand National Cross Country (GNCC) Series presented by Specialized, an AMA National Championship, continued Sunday, September 13, as the motorcycles took to the woods of West Virginia.
-Round 9, the Rocky Mountain ATV/MC Mountaineer, took place at Summit Bechtel Reserve in Beckley, WV.
-Cloudy conditions made for a great weekend of racing, even with some showers taking place on Sunday afternoon’s Pro race.
+(September 13, 2021) - The Grand National Cross Country (GNCC) Series presented by Specialized, an AMA National Championship, concluded round 10 of the Rocky Mountain ATV/MC Mountaineer GNCC at the Summit Bechtel Reserve in Beckley, West Virginia on Sunday, September 12, 2021.

 For more information on the GNCC series, visit the official website at www.gnccracing.com or call (304) 284-0084.
 Join the conversation on the series Facebook page, follow us on Twitter and Instagram, and be sure to always hashtag #GNCC.

 - Josh Strang (KAW)